We often get asked, both in professional and personal settings, where the best place is to start with VR.

 The Valve Index is Valve’s first solo VR headset (the original HTC Vive was a collaboration between Valve and HTC) and offers what many consider to be a near sublime VR experience for a very high price.

-The Index offers a series of fine adjustments to the HMD’s optics of that allows it to maximize its field of view as well as a new type of controller that straps to the hand and allows full release.
+The Index offers a series of fine adjustments to the HMD’s optics that allows it to maximize its field of view as well as a new type of controller that straps to the hand and allows full release.
+The field of view and the refresh rate on the Index beat out all other headsets on this list, however, in 2022 the screen resolution falls behind the Quest 2 and the Reverb G2.
 It uses lighthouse sensors for outside-in tracking and all around offers one of the best consumer VR headsets – if you can afford it.

 The full Valve Index kit, including the headset, the two controllers and the two lighthouse sensors, costs $1,000.
-That’s a gigantic increase over other PC VR options, like the $400 Rift S. The big question, for most people, is whether the huge quality-of-life improvements and features are enough to make the Index worth another $600.
+The big question, for most people, is whether the huge quality-of-life improvements and features are enough to make the Index worth another $600.
+For some, opting for a cheaper, more portable headset with PC VR capabilities, like Quest 2, might be a more affordable option for minimal trade-offs when it comes to flexibility, field of view and refresh rate.

 Pros: Amazing optics and fitting flexibility, Index controllers provide increased hand and environment interactions, and it’s one of the best headsets on the market.

-Cons: Extremely high price and lighthouse sensors restrict portability.
+Cons: Extremely high price, resolution falls behind other headsets in 2022, and lighthouse sensors restrict portability.

 Read our full Index review for more information, and check out this list of the best SteamVR games.
 You can also check out our buying guide for the HTC Vive (which has a lot of stuff that still applies for the Index) for recommendations on accessories and more.